Roy Woods: 2014–present: Career beginnings, Say Less, and Mixed Emotions

 On May 15, 2020, Roy Woods released his third EP, titled Dem Times.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

+On July 28, 2023, Roy Woods released his second studio album, titled Mixed Emotions.
+The album features guest appearances from Coi Leray, Jada Kingdom, and Vory, and was preceded by the singles "Touch You", "Insecure", "Bad Bad", "Don't Love Me", "Young Boy Problems", "Don't Mind Me", and "Test What I Know".

 Artistry

 Woods has said some of his biggest influences are Michael Jackson, Drake, Nelly, The Weeknd and PartyNextDoor.
 Woods has also started an artist collective, titled Unlock The Underground, which is a branch of the OVO Sound.
-The artists on this collective include In-house Producer/Engineer BATMANONTHEBEATZ, RAYNY, and DOLOINDACUT as Wood's Official DJ.
+The artists on this collective include In-house Producer/Engineer BATMANONTHEBEATZ, RAYNY, and DOLOINDACUT as Wood's DJ.